 C. elegans is a transparent soil-dwelling nematode.
 The transparent body of the worm allows real-time imaging and analysis of molecular and cellular events in the body.
 A protein of interest can be fluorescently tagged in vivo and observed.
 However, screening the dynamic processes in C. elegans requires precise positioning or immobilizing of the worm.
 Conventionally, the worms were glued or anesthetized that can disrupt the normal functionality of the worm and lead to false results.
 Moreover, in many cases, it would be very difficult to recover the worm after it has been glued or anesthetized which impedes further screening.
 Microfluidics technology offers anesthetic-free and glue-free control of the worm inside the chips which allows screening the dynamics and imaging of the worm.
 Depending on the specifications of the experiment, any of the following approaches can be employed.
-These designs can be combined with side microchannels to stimulate the worms electrically, mechanically, optically, or chemically while being immobilized.
+These designs of microfluidic chips, which often use PDMS, can be combined with side microchannels to stimulate the worms electrically, mechanically, optically, or chemically while being immobilized.
 For certain applications, it is required to move the worm to a specific place in the device.
-The positioning techniques mentioned in the next part can be helpful when designing a positioning tool for a C. elegans study.
+The microfluidics based positioning techniques mentioned in the next part can be helpful when designing a positioning tool for a C. elegans study.

-The optical transparency of the microfluidic chips along with the high gas permeability and biocompatibility makes them an ideal choice for C. elegans manipulation and immobilization.
+The optical transparency of the microfluidic devices along with the high gas permeability and biocompatibility makes them an ideal choice for C. elegans manipulation and immobilization.
 The worms can simply be released from the chips for further analysis.

-CO2 Immobilization: In here, the chip has three layers.
+CO2 Immobilization: In here, the microfluidic chip has three layers.
 The worms run through the bottom layer.
 CO2 is run through the top layer and protrudes through the thin porous middle layer.
 Exposure to CO2 immobilizes the worm for 2-3 hours.

 |Side suction||Tapering||CO2 exposure||Air pressure|